-- 3.19.3 The deviation shall be assessed by a validation/verification body and the process, findings and conclusions shall be reported in the verification report.
-The assessment shall determine whether the deviation is appropriately described and justified, and whether the project remains in compliance with the VCS Program rules.
+- This is not the not th 4) A project may switch to a new version of the existing methodology and update its project description accordingly at any point during the crediting or baseline period. - 3.20.3 Projects cannot claim additional GHG ERRs in a previously verified monitoring period resulting from a project description deviation. - 3.20.4 The deviation shall be assessed by a validation/verification body and the process, findings and conclusions shall be reported in the verification report.
+The assessment shall determine whether the deviation is appropriately described and justified, and whether the project remains in conformance with the VCS Program rules.
 The deviation shall also be reported on in all subsequent verification reports.
+Where the project description is updated, the updates shall be t Jer validated.

-Project description deviations are not considered to be precedent-setting. - 3.19.4 The validation/verification body assessing the project description deviation shall be accredited for the validation, recognizing that assessment of project description deviations is a validation activity, as further set out in the VCS Program Guide.
+- 3.20.5 Project description deviations are not considered to be precedent-setting. - 3.20.6 The validation/verification body assessing the project description deviation shall be accredited ects sprogram for the validation, recognizing that assessment of project description deviations is a validation activity, as further set out in the VCS Program Guide.